Life Insurance After a Divorce: Everything You Need to Know

 Update your coverage

-A divorce can lead to significant changes in the amount of life insurance you need to keep in place.
-Review your policy carefully during and after divorce to ensure you’re covered, and update your coverage if needed.
-If your ex-spouse wants to cover college tuition for your shared children and you want to ensure car payments are covered after death, for example, you might need more coverage if your existing policy isn’t sufficient.
+A divorce can change the amount of life insurance you need.
+Review your policy during and after the divorce to ensure adequate coverage.
+If your ex wants to cover college tuition and you want to ensure car payments are covered, you may need to adjust your policy based on the divorce settlement terms.

 wage icon